RGB-Tools/rgb-sandbox/README.md

 ===

 ## Introduction
-This is an RGB sandbox and demo based on RGB version 0.10.
+This is an RGB sandbox and demo based on RGB version 0.11 beta 5.
-It is based on the original rgb-node demo by [St333p] (version 0.1), [grunch]'s [guide] and previous rgb-node sandbox versions.

 The underlying Bitcoin network is `regtest`.

-RGB is operated via the [rgb-contracts] crate.
-[BDK] is used for walleting.
+RGB is operated via the [rgb-wallet] crate. [descriptor-wallet] is used for walleting.

 This sandbox can help explore RGB features in a self-contained environment or can be used as a demo of the main RGB functionalities for fungible assets.